Frequently Asked Questions

 • Failure to conduct regular vulnerability assessments also leaves your sensitive data at risk of a data breach.
 Like failing to comply with required assessments, your company also may be subject to fines if it suffers a data breach.

-• A data breach can result in lost business as consumers lose trust in your organization and its ability to keep their sensitive data secure.
+• A data breach can result in lost business as consumers lose trust in your organization and its ability to secure sensitive data.

 6 Steps to Performing a Vulnerability Assessment